Full Metabolic Blockage Protocol

 Before we begin… let’s be honest

 I have been researching cancer topic since 2014 and written over 120 articles which are published on my Czech website ww.alternativnicesta.cz.
 All content has always been published for free (I didn’t use any ads, any embedded referral links etc.).
-My main goal has been to deliver objective information about alternative treatments and to warn about the biggest quacks and scammers who are just trying to make money on the illness.
+My main goal has been to deliver (attempting to deliver) objective information about alternative treatments and to warn about the biggest quacks and scammers who are just trying to make money on the illness (which is common).
 I would be completely honest: I hate those people.
 Nothing is lower than making money on selling false claims when you know they are people out there seeking for hope, trying to save themselves or their beloved.
 They are becoming easy targets for confident lies.

 This protocol contains the very best from what I have come across during the whole journey.
 But even though I did put thousands of hours into it, it is still only my 6 years old child.
 It is still a baby.